-Time Frame: A Wyoming landlord has 30 days from termination or 15 days from receipt of the tenant’s forwarding address, whichever is later, to return any unused portion of the security deposit along with an itemized list of damages deducted.
+Time Frame: A Wyoming landlord has 30 days from termination or 15 days from receipt of the tenant’s forwarding address, whichever is later, to return any unused portion of the security deposit.
+An itemized list of damages deducted must be included.
 If there are damages to the rental unit, this time frame may be extended an additional 30 days.

 To comply with return requirements, the landlord must hand-deliver the statement to the tenant directly or mail it to their forwarding address.

 Failure to Return Security Deposit as Required: If the landlord refuses or fails to return the security deposit within the 14-30 day limit, the tenant stands to recover up to the full security deposit, plus any legal fees associated with recovering the deposit in court.